AnsuyaPanwar/Walmart---Confidence-Interval-and-CLT/README.md

    means?
 ## 2. PREPARE
 ## Data Storage:
 This public dataset is completely available on the open platform where it stores and consolidates all available datasets for analysis.
-The specific individual datasets at hand can be obtained at this link below: https://d2beiqkhq929f0.cloudfront.net/public_assets/assets/000/001/293/original/walmart_data.csv?1641285094
+The specific individual datasets at hand can be obtained at this link below: <a href ="https://d2beiqkhq929f0.cloudfront.net/public_assets/assets/000/001/293/original/walmart_data.csv?1641285094" > Click here <a/>
 ##  Tools Used:
 1. Google_Collab
 ## 3. ACT